 - Shading: Heat radiation can get inside through direct light.
 So, close blinds and curtains on the sun-facing sides of your home.
 In addition, plants or coverings can block light outside of the home.

 - Upgrade lights: Incandescent bulbs produce about 3x more heat than their fluorescent or LED counterparts.

 - Insulation: Make sure your attic is insulated as well as the walls.
 Insulation is an affordable and easy fix.
 It traps the cool air in while preventing hot air from getting in.
 A QII (quality insulation inspection) ensures insulation is installed properly and efficiently.

-- Reflective Windows and Roofing: In warmer climates, choose windows and roofing with high reflective value.
-They are designed to prevent heat absorbtion.
+- Reflective Windows and Roofing: In warmer climates, choose windows, doors, and roofing with high reflective value.
+They are designed to prevent heat absorption.